-First, and foremost, I would like to give a special thanks to Luís Veiga, who was my thesis supervisor, for all the technical insight, the learning experience, patience and all the help provided.
+First and foremost, I would like to give a special thanks to Luís Veiga, who was my thesis supervisor, for all the technical insight, the learning experience, patience and all the help provided.
+I am still amazed of all the scientific and technical knowledge he possesses, and I am grateful for taking a part of it.

 Then, I would like to thank Miguel Belo for always listening to my progress, for suggesting approaches and for accompanying me on this journey.
+A good friend is always good company, more yet when there's good need of one.

-Finally, the most important special thanks goes to my family and my girlfriend, who were always patient and never ceased to give me support and strength to carry on, during the good and bad times.
+Finally, the most important special thanks goes to my family and Cândida, who were always patient and never ceased to give me support and strength to carry on, during the good and bad times.
+For me, being with them is feeling at home.
+And when I did feel at home, all my doubts vanished and I knew I had to create the best work possible.